Do you know that human-created obstacles (like old fences) are the cause of thousands of needless deaths to wild animals every year?

 Friends Aiding Wildlife in Nature

 FAWN’s primary mission is to play a part in “RE-WILDING” areas that wildlife inhabit and travel.
 There are things humans can do to protect wildlife, but it will take human understanding that wild animals need to be MOBILE for their very survival.
-With education and understanding, humans can play a part by REMOVING OBSOLETE OBSTACLES that are death traps to our wild friends.
-THIS IS OUR MISSION.
+Humans can play a part by REMOVING OBSOLETE OBSTACLES that are death traps to our wild friends.
+THIS IS FAWN’S MISSION.

 Learn how you can be part of a this new movement to help REMOVE THE UNNECESSARY BARRIERS to wild animals that inhibit their ability to pursue the things they need for SURVIVAL and which can lead to injury, death and separation among wild species - mostly unseen by humans!